marclerodrigues/TODO/README.md

-# todo
+# Todo
-a todo app
+A todo app with angular js